BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **What can you get done in 10 minutes?**

+My biggest problem is starting jobs that I never finish.
+And I also hate killing off things I’m working on.
+So not surprisingly I have a massive number of unfinished jobs.
+But I wonder, is finishing a job a skill you can learn?
+So for example Can I finish this little article?
+I’m writing and get it posted to the book I’m writing and completely finished within 10 minutes?

+So I’m literally trying to do that now.
+I’ve set a 10 minute timer on my wrist watch.
+And I’m writing, or rather dictating into my phone, as I walk around the field.

+The thing with 10 minutes is it doesn’t sound like a lot of time.
+But really it is.
+If you arrived at the train station and found you had 10 minutes to wait for the train, you would certainly want to find something to do with that time.
+And there are certainly things you can usually do in 10 minutes.
+And this includes quite serious things.
+For example, I read the whole of Madame Bovardi in French in 10 minutes sessions some years ago.
+The job I had at the time entitled me to two 10 minute breaks.
+So that’s what I use them for.

+It took a total of 65 hours to complete the book.
+When I started it, my French was distinctly shaky.
+When I finished it, it was much better.
+Now I’m quite sure that if I were to spend 65 hours solidly studying French, working out the grammar and diligently memorising vocabulary as I went along I could no doubt have got much better at speaking French for the same amount of time.
+But in a normal life, when do you ever get 65 hours spare time?

+So I think 10 minutes breaks are much under appreciated resource.
+I’m going to see how much more use I can make of them in the future.

 #### **Idea to Improve my Job List**

 I am a big user of cloud computing.
 One of the consequences of this is that I have a lot of jobs that have URLs.
 If I’m writing a report in Google Docs, I can get onto that report with the URL for that report.